(FICTION 6,870 words) (BACK TO HOME PAGE)

 Cat continued to pop into Lisette’s mind.
 But as year followed year the pops became more sporadic.
 The details grew dim.

 One night when Radioman was away on assignment, her drowsy thoughts drifted back to Geneva ’89.
-When she awoke she had to accept that the face and the voice and the touch of the man who drank her teardrop and who died for loving her had become a mist.
+When she woke up she had to accept that the face and the voice and the touch of the man who drank her teardrop and who died for loving her had become a mist.

 This troubled Lisette.